Okmeque1/software/CONTRIBUTING.md

 ## What is this???

 These are the standards for contributing.
 No more faffing around seeing useless issues not in the correct things.
-Follow them or else.
+Follow them or i'll be rethinking my life choices

 ## Issues Guidelines :